Logan Central

 AreaSearch assessment of residential development drivers sees a low level of activity in Logan Central, placing the area among the bottom 25% of areas assessed nationally

-Logan Central has averaged approximately 12 new dwelling approvals annually.
-Development approval data from the ABS shows that between FY-21 and FY-25, there were 64 dwellings approved, with no approvals yet recorded in FY-26.
-Over these five financial years, an average of 0.6 new residents per year was associated with each dwelling constructed.
-This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
+Logan Central has averaged approximately 12 new dwelling approvals annually over the past five financial years, totalling 64 homes.
+As of FY-26, 2 approvals have been recorded.
+Over these five years, an average of 0.6 new residents per year per dwelling constructed has been observed.
+This indicates that new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.

-The average expected construction cost value of new dwellings in Logan Central is $279,000, which is below regional norms, indicating more affordable housing options.
-In FY-26, there have been $119.0 million worth of commercial approvals, demonstrating high levels of local commercial activity.
-Compared to Greater Brisbane, Logan Central records about three-quarters the building activity per person, and it places among the 30th percentile of areas assessed nationally.
+The average expected construction cost value of new dwellings is $230,000, reflecting more affordable housing options compared to regional norms.
+In FY-26, there have been $119.0 million in commercial approvals, demonstrating high levels of local commercial activity.
+When measured against Greater Brisbane, Logan Central records about three-quarters the building activity per person, placing it among the 30th percentile of areas assessed nationally.
 This suggests somewhat limited buyer options while strengthening demand for established dwellings.

-Nationally, this is below average, reflecting the area's maturity and potential planning constraints.
-New building activity in Logan Central shows a mix of 55.0% detached dwellings and 45.0% attached dwellings, with an increasing number of townhouses and apartments providing options across different price points.
-With around 577 people per dwelling approval, the area reflects a highly mature market.
-Looking ahead to 2041, Logan Central is expected to grow by approximately 334 residents.
-Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+This is below average nationally, reflecting the area's maturity and possible planning constraints.
+New building activity in Logan Central shows 55.0% detached dwellings and 45.0% attached dwellings, with a growing mix of townhouses and apartments providing options across different price points.
+With around 577 people per dwelling approval, Logan Central reflects a highly mature market.
+Looking ahead, Logan Central is expected to grow by 403 residents through to 2041.
+With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development